 Determine the concept of your brand.
 This includes the name of your restaurant, the type of food you will be serving, the service style and perhaps a marketable logo and design.
 Whether your dream is to open a pub, diner or pizzeria – determining your type of fare and service will help potential customers know exactly what to expect.

 TARGET MARKET FOR YOUR SMALL RESTAURANT:

 Define your target audience.
 Who will your restaurant appeal to?
 What do they do for a living?
 What are their spending habits?
 Where do they live and work?
 Furthermore, what are the current food trends?
 Defining your niche market can help you effectively appeal to your target audience and generate traffic.

 Think about the type of food you would like to serve.
-Develop an inventory of recipes and targeted price points.
+Additionally, you should develop an inventory of recipes and targeted price points.
 Plus, you should research your competition for current food trends.
 Offer a test menu for professional review.

 SMALL RESTAURANT DESIGN:

 Be careful not to overcrowd your dining room.
 Rule of thumb, each table should be about 24 to 30 inches apart.
 Consider booths for pace saving.
 Create a mood board for design ideas.
 Allow for flexibility of table arrangements and enough room for your staff to navigate with ease.

 Secure a financial safety nest that can comfortably handle 1) all start-up expenses, 2) restaurant expenses for at least 6 months, and 3) personal expenses for at least 6 months.
 Prepare a thorough budget with operating expenses, expected profits and losses, payroll salaries and any licensing costs included.
 Hire an accountant with restaurant industry experience to guide you through the financial management.